 New Books Volunteer

 Do you see a book that’s missing from our database?
 We want to know about it and we want to add it.

 How it works: This is a super simple way to volunteer but it makes a big impact on our database.
-Check if the book exists in our database, and if not, click this link or e-mail us and we’ll send you a form to fill out about the book.
-We want the database filled with the voices of rainbow young people across the country, so your words matter.
+Check if the book exists in our database, and if not, submit the new book suggestion to our database.

 Volunteer to get in touch with your library

 We’ve been in touch with libraries all over Aotearoa, but there’s a chance they missed our e-mail.
 We’d love for more libraries and schools to host events or take part in our display competition.

 How it works: Visit your local library and ask to speak to a librarian, if you feel safe doing so (lots of libraries let you book time online with a librarian).
 Let them know about Out on the Shelves (we can send you a blurb of what to say) and tell them some of the ways they could get involved during campaign week.
 They can order free bookmarks, put together a display of their rainbow books as part of our display competition, and/or host an event.
 If they are interested and you have the energy/time, you can offer to help organise one of the previously mentioned things.
 The more libraries and schools know about Out on the Shelves, the more our presence will grow in those places—bringing more rainbow books to young people across the country.